MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 ## <span id="Restarting_Target"></span><span id="restarting_target"></span><span id="RESTARTING_TARGET"></span> Restarting the Target PC

 Once the debugger is connected, reboot the target computer.
-One way to do restart the PC is to use this command, from an administrator's command prompt.
+One way to do restart the PC, is to use this command from an administrator's command prompt.

    ```
    shutdown -r -t 0